Knowledge Hub

 When setting up your business initially, assuming you are trading as a company, you should ensure your business is correctly incorporated and registered with Companies House and the UK Data Protection Regulator if required.

-You may also need to implement various documentation and customer-facing online contracts and policies, such as sales terms as well as privacy terms including a privacy policy.
+You may also need to implement various documentation, including customer-facing online contracts and policies, such as sales terms and a privacy policy.

 We explore some of the key legal rules common to most online businesses below.